|

 stop the whole thing.

-3. The judge offered a fine and a settlement for a few tenth
+3. The judge offered a fine and a settlement for a few tens

 of millions of dollars but the French parties involved (the State,

-the Bank, Pinault, etc) did not put their acts together and did
+the Bank, Pinault, etc) did not want to hear that and did

 4. Years later (September 2003), it became very serious and the